Admission to MA and MS Programs

-- Application for admission as an international student to the International Student Services office.
-Forms are available on WSU’s International Student Services website.
+- Application for admission as an international student to the International Student Services Office - forms available on WSU’s International Student Services website

-- Official TOEFL Score: An official TOEFL score should be sent to the English Department, 3rd Floor, Minné Hall, Winona State University, Winona, MN 55987.
+- Official TOEFL Score sent to the English Department, 3rd Floor, Minné Hall, Winona State University, Winona, MN 55987

-All applicants must, in addition, send a statement of purpose, a writing sample, and three letters of recommendation to the Director of Graduate Studies in English (3rd Floor, Minné Hall, Winona State University, Winona, MN 55987) by the March 1 receipt deadline.
+In addition, all applicants must send a statement of purpose, a writing sample, and three letters of recommendation to the Director of Graduate Studies in English (3rd Floor, Minné Hall, Winona State University, Winona, MN 55987) by the March 1 receipt deadline.

-A statement of purpose: A one to two-page essay addressing topics such as why the applicant would like to pursue graduate studies in English, why the applicant believes he or she will succeed in conducting advanced work in this field, and how the applicant envisions the shape that his or her studies and endeavors will take within our program.
+- A statement of purpose: A one to two-page essay addressing topics such as why the applicant would like to pursue graduate studies in English, why the applicant believes they will succeed in conducting advanced work in this field, and how the applicant envisions the shape that their studies and endeavors will take within our program.

-A writing sample: Treating a subject related to literature or language study, a substantial analytical paper at least five pages, with multiple sources written for an upper-level English, linguistics, or related course.
-If the applicant is interested in pursuing creative writing, he or she may also include a short sample of his or her work in this area.
+- A writing sample: Treating a subject related to literature or language study, a substantial analytical paper at least five pages, with multiple sources written for an upper-level English, linguistics, or related course.
+If the applicant is interested in pursuing creative writing, they may also include a short sample of their work in this area.

-Three letters of recommendation from undergraduate professors (or, if applicable, graduate professors or teaching supervisors): These letters should consider, among other relevant matters, the applicant’s academic performance and promise in the field of literature, language studies, and/or TESOL.
+- Three letters of recommendation from undergraduate professors (or graduate professors or teaching supervisors): These letters should consider, among other relevant matters, the applicant’s academic performance and promise in the field of literature, language studies, and/or TESOL.
 Applicants for admission who are also applying for a teaching assistantship should have each recommender add a section about how well the applicant is likely to handle the responsibilities and challenges associated with tutoring and teaching.

 Each year the Department of English offers a number of graduate assistantships that involve teaching, tutoring, and related work for a total of twenty hours per week.
 A separate Graduate Assistantship Application form, which may be downloaded from the WSU Office of Graduate Studies website, is required and should be sent by March 1 to: